 To help you differentiate between traditional, outbound marketing and modern, inbound marketing; let’s break down the two.

 Traditional outbound marketing is focused on the marketer.
-When you think of how marketing used to be, you likely think of cold calling, emails that look like spam, and interruptive banner or pop-up ads online.
+When you think of how marketing used to be, you likely think of cold calling, trade shows, emails that look like spam, and interruptive banner or pop-up ads online.
 All of these activities feel very invasive and bothersome to the potential customer you are trying to reach.

 Cold calls likely ended in an answer along the lines of, “We aren’t really interested in that right now” or “You aren’t really a fit with our needs.”
 Pop-up ads and banner ads resulted in pop-up blockers, as the end-user wanted more privacy and not to be bothered by ads when surfing the web.